Food Prices in Georgia in 2024 – What You Can Expect

 Kutaisi

-In my opinion, Kutaisi stood out for its budget-friendly dining options.
-I was only here for a day and yet was spoilt for choice with some excellent options to fine out.
+Kutaisi has some excellent budget-friendly dining options.
+I was only here for a day and yet was spoilt for choice with great restaurants to dine out.
 Even basic groceries seemed cheaper in comparison to Tbilisi.
-Despite being a small city, there is plenty of choice and some rally good hidden gems in Tiblisi.
-My personal favourite was Sapere – a live music venue and wine bar with the best phkali I’ve ever had!
+Despite being a small city, there is plenty of choice and some really good hidden gemsi.
+My personal favourite was Sapere – wine bar and live music venue, with the best phkali I’ve ever had!

 Smaller Towns/Rural Areas